-The "Security Spotlight" page on the Texas Lottery website features consumer protection tips and information on how to avoid lottery-related scams.
+The "Security Spotlight" page on the Texas Lottery website features consumer protection tips for players to safeguard their tickets and avoid lottery-related scams.
 Information is also available regarding resources for reporting suspicious activity.

 The Texas Lottery continues to expand existing programs and initiatives to protect and enhance the security of lottery games, systems, drawings and operational facilities.
 The goal is to provide additional protection for lottery consumers, follow up on complaints and ensure retailers comply with rules related to various aspects of lottery sales including prize validation and payments.